dolthub/docs/content/reference/sql/server/troubleshooting.md

 Online garbage collection is on the roadmap and we will be implementing it in the back half of 2022.

+Another potential cause is a commit-heavy workflow that uses a database design that is antagonistic to Dolt's structural sharing.
+We've written thoroughly about this [here](https://www.dolthub.com/blog/2020-05-13-dolt-commit-graph-and-structural-sharing/), but some examples include

+* Primary keys with random values
+* Adding a column to a table with a non-null default

 ## Server Consuming Memory

 A Dolt server requires approximately 1% of the disk size of the database in memory at minimum.
 So, a 100GB database should have at least 1GB of RAM but preferably more.
 We recommend provisioning approximately 10% of the disk size of the database as memory.